2023 Most Popular Public Health Bachelor's Degree Schools in the Middle Atlantic Region

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $258.

-Slippery Rock University of Pennsylvania landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree public health programs.
-Located in the distant town of Slippery Rock, SRU is a public college with a medium-sized student population.
+Slippery Rock University of Pennsylvania ranked #7 on this year’s Most Popular Public Health Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Located in the town of Slippery Rock, SRU is a public school with a medium-sized student population.

 About 82% of the students majoring in public health at the school are women while 18% are male.